yamatatsu10969/alfred-workflow-simulator-emulator-launcher/README.md

 This is a simple workflow that launches the simulator or emulator.

+## Install

+You can install this workflow [here](https://github.com/yamatatsu10969/alfred-workflow-simulator-emulator-launcher/releases).

 ## Setup

 Enter the path to the emulator executable in the `emulator_path` variable.